There’s one budget tool that can save your finances, and if you’re not applying it properly, it won’t work for you.

 Tic, Toc, Tic, Toc.

-Do you set time aside every month to work on your budget?
-Share some tips that have worked to keep you on schedule for those fans who are struggling and need some inspiration.
+Discussion: Do you set time aside every month to work on your budget?

-I have not closed off any cells so you can make all the changes you like to the budget to reflect your lifestyle which is what you asked me for in your emails.
-(See I do listen and read your comments and emails)
+I have not closed off any cells to make all the changes you like to the budget to reflect your lifestyle, which you asked me for in your emails.
+(See, I do listen and read your comments and emails)

-Although I would love to help every single fan with their budget I am unable to do so but I am always willing to answer any emails you send me so don’t be shy.
+Although I would love to help every fan with their budget, I cannot do so, but I am always willing to answer any emails you send me, so don’t be shy.

 You can download the free budget spreadsheets here.